 The second rotation of curated temporary public art - The Field Manual: a compendium of local influence - by Calgary art collective Light & Soul brings exactly that to RiverWalk’s storage sheds, bridge abutments and bathrooms.

 Derek Besant’s enormous black and white photographs of various Calgarians – floating, with eyes closed, in water - comprised the first curated temporary public art in East Village.
-The contemplative images on the Langevin bridge abutments and along RiverWalk really made people stop.
+The contemplative images on the Reconciliation Bridge abutments and along RiverWalk really made people stop.
 And talk about them.

 Even the construction of the New Central Library is occasion for a new work of art.
 The construction hoarding around the site has been illustrated twice.
 The current artwork, installed in September 2016, was created by Kai and Ricole Cabodyna.
 Their work is a collage of images illustrating the local flora and fauna, and humanity's place within it all.
 The work is an exploration and remembrance of culture's intimate relations with nature's rhythms.

 The previous artwork was done by illustrator Serena Maylon, who created watercolours that depicted the historical timeline of EV from the untouched grasslands of the early 19th century to library completion in 2018.